Table of Contents

 - A Step-by-Step Guide to Writing a Compelling Article Introduction

-Subheadings, short paragraphs and conversational styles is what’s expected for blog posts these days.
+Subheadings, short paragraphs, and conversational style is what’s expected for blog posts these days.
 And these are even more critical when it comes to long-form posts.

 Here’s Problogger’s “How to Give Your Blog Posts Structure By Using Subheadings.”

-There are a few tool that you can use for your writing.
+There are a few tools that you can use for your writing.

 - Grammarly – better than the spelling and grammar checks you already have (I use the Chrome plugin);

 - Hemingway App – to write short and direct sentences (great for blogging); and, I’ve invested in the premium edition of

 - ProWriting Aid – It checks style, grammar, overused words, etc. It even gives recommended changes.